cardano-foundation/CIPs/cip-observe-script-type/README.md

 It must also explain how the proposal affects the backward compatibility of existing solutions when applicable.
 If the proposal responds to a CPS, the 'Rationale' section should explain how it addresses the CPS, and answer any questions that the CPS poses for potential solutions.
 -->
-Currently Plutus scripts in a transaction will only execute when the transaction performs the associated ledger action (ie. a Plutus minting policy will only execute if the transaction mints or burns tokens with matching currency symbol).
+Currently Plutus scripts (and native scripts) in a transaction will only execute when the transaction performs the associated ledger action (ie. a Plutus minting policy will only execute if the transaction mints or burns tokens with matching currency symbol).
 The only exception is the withdraw zero trick which relies on an obscure mechanic where zero amount withdrawals are not filtered by the ledger.
-Now using `required_observers` we can specify a list of Plutus scripts to be executed in the transaction independent of any ledger actions.
-The newly introduced `txInfoObservations` field in the script context provides a straightforward way for Plutus scripts to check that "a particular script validated this transaction".
+Now using `required_observers` we can specify a list of scripts (supports both native and Plutus scripts) to be executed in the transaction independent of any ledger actions.
+The newly introduced `txInfoObservations` field in the script context provides a straightforward way for scripts to check that "a particular script validated this transaction".

 This change is not backwards-compatible and will need to go into a new Plutus language version.